pzzd/statistics-probability/notes/permutations.md

 Example: We have 5 people to arrange in 3 chairs.
 Any of 5 people can go in the first chair, any of 4 can go in the second chair, and any of 3 can go in the third chair, and that's it.
 Calculate that with 5 * 4 * 3, which can easily be done by hand.
 Another way to think about it is (5 * 4 * 3 * 2 * 1)/(2 * 1), and the (2 * 1) cancel each other out.
 You can also write it as 5!/2!.
 2! comes from putting 5 things in only 3 chairs: (5-3)!.

+## Zero factorial

+0! = 1

+This is why:

+If you use the permutation formula and n = r, you get nPn = n! / (n - n)!. nPn means you want to permute n items in n spots, which can be written as n!.
+So for the formula to make sense, 0! must equal 1.
+This is a mathematical definition of 0!.